Bloc/group-sessions/content/decks/react/PRESENTER_NOTES.md

 # Props

-It is helpful to look at at each component class as a function that renders HTML when invoked.
+It is helpful to look at each component class as a function that renders HTML when invoked.
 Like non-React functions, components can be invoked with arguments.
 React calls component arguments *props*.

 The following code uses props to set the CSS background color value to blue.